diogoaurelio/schedoscopeWiki/Spark-Transformations.md

         )
     )

-Finally, you can launch SparkSQL jobs using Hive transformations, a shown by the following example from the tutorial:
+Finally, you can launch SparkSQL jobs using Hive transformations, as shown by the following example from the tutorial:

     transformVia { () =>
         runOnSpark(